jianqiuz/AquaMEND_salinity_module/README.md

 ### File Dictionary

 - **`AquaMEND_microbial_mechanisms`**: Contains model setup and simulations for testing various microbial process-based hypotheses related to soil salinization, including microbial mortality, carbon use efficiency (CUE), extracellular enzyme activity, and other microbial mechanisms.
+Exactuable input files have a .phrq extension, while detailed output files are saved as .phrq.out, Extracted outputs are written to .txt files as specified in the input script.

 - **`AquaMEND_process_couple`**: Includes model setup and simulations for exploring coupled biotic-abiotic processes and their interactions.